-The I-90 survey areas monitored previously-established and novel locations within the I-90 corridor (15-mile stretch along I-90 between Hyak, at milepost 54, and Easton, at milepost 70)(Table 5).
-The three survey areas, each consisting of two camera installations, totaled six discreet locations being monitored.
+The I-90 corridor for this project is defined as the 15-mile stretch along I-90 between Hyak, at milepost 54, and Easton, at milepost 70 (Figure 4).
+The I-90 survey areas in 2016 monitored previously-established and novel locations within this 15 mile stretch and within close proximity to the freeway.
+The three survey areas, each consisting of two camera installations, totaled ten discreet locations being monitored (Table 5).
 These installations are established in the I-90 corridor to detect general wildlife movement and presence in relation to the interstate.